 From marketing and sales to customer service and business development, our catering CRM tools let you track thousands of details regarding your clients, prospects, vendors and venue partners.
+Send, receive and monitor event email communications and integrate your existing business email addresses.
 Manage leads as they move through your sales pipeline.
-Track customer history and communications.
+Track customer history and transactions.
 Manage vendor assignments and venue bookings.
 View it all via at-a-glance dashboards and detailed event reports.
 And integrate with other applications like Quickbooks, Xero, Salesforce and MailChimp.

 Stay on top of event bookings and food orders